 Make these opportunities more official by requiring preteens to apply for the privilege of attending training and serving.
 Commemorate their appointment to a place of service with an official ceremony in front of your church or your preteen youth group.
 Either you or your senior pastor can commission them to serve.

 Have your church’s missions committee pray for and with your preteens in front of the church before they go out of town on a missions trip.
 Or after your preteens have completed training and are ready to begin serving in a preschool classroom, present them with certificates of completion in front of the youth group.

 Plan an overlap activity each year on a weekend retreat or at a weekend service or weeknight youth group where your oldest preteens welcome those who are entering the preteen youth group.
-Ask leading preteens to tell stories about what the group has meant to them and how to get the most out of the group.
-Present the new group members with tokens of membership such as T-shirts; official placement in a small group; and a roster of names, phone numbers, and email and IM addresses for all the kids and leaders.
+Then ask leading preteens to tell stories about what the group has meant to them and how to get the most out of the group.
+Present the new group members with tokens of membership such as T-shirts; official placement in a small group; and a roster of names and phone numbers for all the kids and leaders.

 Throughout the year, as new preteens join your group, present them with a “membership has its privileges” care packet.
 Include a brochure that tells about your group’s activities and a T-shirt with your group’s logo.